 — Sri Ramana Maharshi

-SESSION 1: Yoga योग
+SESSION 1: YOGA योग

-Welcome!, historical context including a brief timeline so we can see how/when the postural practice developed and why (from the early yoga of Patanjali, to Hatha in the Medieval era, to Modern Postural Yoga), we’ll unpack the ultimate goals of the yoga system, and introduction to T. Krishnamacharya who will be a key reference for us in this course.
+• historical context including a brief timeline so we can see how/when the postural practice developed and why (from the early yoga of Patanjali, to Hatha in the Medieval era, to Modern Postural Yoga)

-SESSION 2 : Soul (Self) आत्मन्
+SESSION 2 : SELF आत्मन्

 SESSION 3: MIND चित्त